 CONCEPTS Chagas’ disease, a zoonosis caused by Trypanosoma cruzi, is present in South America.
 Can be vectorborne, bloodborne and congenital infection.
 It shows tropism through smooth cardiac and gastrointestinal muscle, as well as nerve and reticuloendothelial tissue.
 Inoculation site evidence, prolonged fever syndrome, and general malaise lasting between 2 and 8 weeks characterize its acute phase.
 Direct parasitaemia detection study or indirect serology make diagnosis.
 Detection of acute infections is infrequent and confirmation of oral transmission is difficult.
 We report one case of acute Chagas associated with oral transmission.
 CASE PRESENTATION Previously healthy schoolchild, with fever lasting 15 days, and facial edema.
 Antecedents along immediately preceding month: father, mother and pregnant sister showing acute fever syndrome associated with dyspnea with thick-drop testing positive for Chagas.
 Rural area dwellers of a cane and mud house.

-This article covers everything related to radial cup fractures, which account for 4% of anatomical fractures.
+This article of one of the winners of the DEMETRIOS PRIZE 2019 covers everything related to radial cup fractures, which account for 4% of anatomical fractures.
 Despite advances and innovations in trauma management, unstable radial dome fractures challenge proper management until the orthopedist achieves the best results.
 The objective of this thesis is to evaluate the functional evaluation in the postoperative follow-up of these patients using a functional scale that gives us a perspective that favors some of these procedures.
-As a result, a median age of 37 years was found in the patients, with a slightly higher prevalence in women, 62.5% with left elbow and traffic injuries, which accounted for more than half of the cases, 62.5% with Mason IV radial dome fractures and 37.5% with Mason III type.
+As a result, the median age of 37 years was found in the patients, with a slightly higher prevalence in women, 62.5% with left elbow and traffic injuries, which accounted for more than half of the cases, 62.5% with Mason IV radial dome fractures and 37.5% with Mason III type.
 Open reduction and osteosynthesis were performed in 62.5% of patients, while arthroplasty was performed in the remainder.

 ASSOCIATION BETWEEN THE PULSATILITY INDEX OF THE AORTIC ISTHMUS AND THE CARDIAC FUNCTION OF THE LEFT VENTRICLE IN FETUSES BELOW THE PERCENTILE THREE FOR THE GESTATIONAL AGE.